 Simple English definitions for legal terms

-Read a random definition: entrusting
+Read a random definition: building loan

 The Consumer Credit Code, also known as the Uniform Consumer Credit Code, is a set of laws that make it easier for people to understand credit transactions and protect them from unfair practices.
 It is designed to simplify and modernize consumer credit and usury laws.
 However, only a few states have adopted this code.
 It is similar to the Consumer Credit Protection Act, which also aims to protect consumers from unfair credit practices.